-Dambulla caves in central Sri Lanka have the best-preserved wall murals.
+Dambulla Cave Temple in central Sri Lanka has the best-preserved wall murals.
 This was a good enough reason for me to plan a hike to these rock caves.
 Top it with the fact that this is one of the UNESCO World Heritage sites.
 After walking in Anuradhapura and Polonnaruwa in June heat, I was really low on energy.
 My experience at Mihintale told me clearly that either climb this rock in the morning or evening.
 I chose to do it late afternoon around 4 PM or so.

-History of Dambulla Caves
+History of Dambulla Cave Temple

 As per records, King Vattagamini Abhaya took refuge on this rock way back in 1st BCE.
-He later converted these caves into cave temples.
+He later converted these caves into Cave Temples.

 In all, there are more than 150 Buddha images, some royal images and some images of Hindu Gods & Goddesses.

-5 Main Caves at Dambulla
+5 Main Caves

-The first sight of Dambulla caves gives you a series of sparkling white doorways at the bottom of a giant rock.
+The first sight of the caves gives you a series of sparkling white doorways at the bottom of a giant rock.
 The architecture looks very colonial, at least of the first doorway that is closest to you.
 I would later learn that these are 20th CE additions and no wonder carry the prevalent architectural markers of those times.

-Cave 1 – Devraja Lena or Cave of Divine King
+1 – Devraja Lena or Cave of Divine King